about qi gong

 What style of qi ong will I learn?

-I teach a blend of Universal Tao qi gong, Zhineng (or chi lel) qi gong, breath work and movement practices drawn from medicine qi gong.
+I teach a blend of Universal Tao qi gong practices, breath work and movement practices drawn from medicine qi gong, and Shibashi part i tai chi qigong.
 Some specific practices include:

 • 'Inner Smile' self-compassion meditation